 Think about your own approach to the Emotional, Physical, Domestic, and Managing the Other in your relationship, or the relationship you would like to have.
 With these building-blocks solid, you are on your way to having the kind of relationship that is extremely rewarding.

 If you would like help with any of these concepts, please let me know.
-Email me at Ken@GayTherapyLA.com, or call 310-726-4357, for either more information on my services or to schedule an appointment.
+Email me at Ken@GayTherapyLA.com, or text/call 310-339-5778, for more information on my services or to schedule an appointment.